 Purpose: The purpose of the on-demand prompt as an assessment of writing is to provide a snapshot of what a student can do with a particular prompt, limited time and space, and without teacher input (unless the standard recognizes support from the teacher is developmentally appropriate).
 This assessment does not encompass all the forms of assessment students should experience in writing.
+The standard-referenced writing rubrics should be used throughout the school year for instruction and assessment purposes.

-Standards Assessed:
+Standards Assessed: W2, L1, L2